Python Code Does Not Have to Be Slow!

 This is not some random third-party library, this is a class provided in the Python standard library (already installed on your system).

-The Multiprocessing Pool has been in the standard library since Python 2 and has been improved further since Python 3.
+The ProcessPoolExecutor class has been in the standard library since Python 3.2.

 This is the class you need to use to make your code run faster.